Domin-s/KeepLearning/README.md

 # Keep Learning

-Project to learning, testing and trying new things about C#, .NET and other technologies.
+Project to learning, testing and trying new things.

 Website: https://keeplearningwebsite.azurewebsites.net